Drug Evaluation Committee 2013-48 External Members in the Roster of Members of Contractor Clinical Trial Review Committees

 Question 1

-Since Article 28, Paragraph 3, Guidance 4 of the GCP states that "the list of members of a clinical trial review committee shall include their occupation, qualifications and affiliation," we believe that it is possible to determine from the list of members whether or not "a person who has no interest in the implementing medical institution (your hospital)" has been added to the list.
+Since Article 28, Paragraph 3, Guidance 4 of the GCP states that "the list of members of the investigational review committee shall include their occupation, qualifications, and affiliation," we believe that it is possible to determine whether or not "persons who have no interest in the Investigator Site (your hospital)" are added to the list of members.
 Therefore, we do not think it is necessary to issue a separate list that includes "the classification of committee members that indicates whether or not they have an interest in your hospital.

 Question 2

-If a clinical trial review committee established by another medical institution is to be asked to conduct investigations and deliberations, an agreement must be concluded in advance between the Chairperson of the medical institution and the head of the medical institution that established the clinical trial review committee.
+If a clinical trial review committee established by another medical institution is to be asked to conduct investigations and deliberations, an agreement must be concluded in advance between the Investigator Site's Chairperson and the Chairperson of the medical institution that established the relevant clinical trial review committee.
 In addition, the head of the medical institution who establishes the clinical trial review committee is responsible for appointing the committee members.
 On the other hand, GCP does not permit a medical corporation (e.g., Chairperson) to establish a clinical trial review committee (see Opinion 2007-04).
 Since the seal is an action that indicates who made the decision and in which capacity, it is necessary to use a seal that indicates the correct position (Director) when stamping the documents in question in order to avoid misunderstandings from third parties.

 Share this page